Brigilets/react-ts-hooks/README.md

 ### React Hooks with Typescript

-Learning to implement Typescript with React components
+Learning to implement Typescript with React hooks

 ### Runing project on localhost:3000 :